The Guide to Intermittent Fasting for Weight Loss

-If you’re a woman, and you would like to get in on the intermittent fasting extravaganza, you most likely still can – with the approval of your doctor.
-And studies show that you can still reap the same benefits as men; However, it’s also suggested that you go at it less aggressively than men…
+If you’re a woman, and you would like to get in on the intermittent fasting extravaganza, you likely still can – with the approval of your doctor.
+And studies show that you can still reap the same benefits as men; However, it’s also suggested to go at it less aggressively than men…

 This is because a woman’s body is much more sensitive to calorie restriction than a man’s.
-Basically, if you fast for too long or too often, the hypothalamus in your brain could be affected – which could potentially mess with hormones that affect your fertility, ability to have regular periods, bone health and more.
+Basically, if you fast for too long or too often, it could potentially mess with hormones that affect your fertility, ability to have regular periods, bone health and more.

 The bottom line is everyone’s body is different, and if you’re a woman that’s interested in intermittent fasting, you should follow some recommendations outlined below, while also using your own judgement.

 If you try it and feel great, (and notice no difference in your menstrual cycles), then you should be able to proceed.
 But if you start to have irregular periods, than you should be even less aggressive with it, or stop it completely.
 Above all, we recommend you check with your healthcare provider before starting any type of intermittent fasting schedule, whether you’re a man or a woman.